Subscribe

 Dilated cardiomyopathy (DCM)

-Dilated cardiomyopathy (DCM) is a potentially fatal type of heart disease in dogs.
-DCM specifically attacks a canine’s heart muscle, making it harder for a dog to pump blood.
-This condition can result in congestive heart failure.
-Large dog breeds such as the Great Dane or Irish wolfhound are predisposed to DCM, but both English and American cocker spaniels have also been known to develop the condition.
-While some dogs may be able to recover by switching back to food that contains grains, others are not so lucky and succumb to the illness.
+Large breeds like the Great Dane or Irish wolfhound are predisposed to DCM, but smaller dogs like English and American cocker spaniels have also been known to develop the condition.
+While some dogs may be able to recover by switching back to food that contains grains, others may experience complications — thus requiring the care of veterinary cardiologists.

 Taurine deficiency